jasonrundell/arcline/docs/SETUP.md

 **Build Fails**

-- Check that Root Directory is set to `webapp`
+- Check that Root Directory is set to `client`
-- Verify all dependencies are in `webapp/package.json`
+- Verify all dependencies are in `client/package.json`
 - Check build logs in Vercel dashboard for specific errors

 **Environment Variables Not Working**